kjkasi/EasyNetQWiki/Documentation/Connecting-to-RabbitMQ.md

 * **prefetchcount** (e.g. prefetchcount=1) default is 50.
 This is the number of messages that will be delivered by RabbitMQ before an ack is sent by EasyNetQ.
 Set to 0 for infinite prefetch (not recommended).
 Set to 1 for fair work balancing among a farm of consumers.
 * **publisherConfirms** (e.g. publisherConfirms=true) default is false.
 This turns on [[Publisher Confirms]].
 * **persistentMessages** (e.g. persistentMessages=false) default is true.
 This determines how the delivery_mode in basic.properties is set when a message is published. false=1, true=2.
 When set to true, messages will be persisted to disk by RabbitMQ and survive a server restart.
 Performance gains can be expected when set to false.
+* **product** (e.g. product=My really important service) was introduced in EasyNetQ 0.27.3. default value is the name of the executable which instantiates the bus.
+The value entered here will show up in the administrative interface for RabbitMQ.
+* **platform** (e.g. platform=my.fully.qualified.domain.name) was introduced in EasyNetQ 0.27.3. default value is the hostname of the machine running the client process instantiating the bus.
+The value entered here will show up in the administrative interface for RabbitMQ.

 To close the connection, simply dispose the bus like this: